-Emily Haysom is a licentiate member of the Landscape Institute, having completed a Masters degree in landscape architecture from the University of East London in 2015.
+Emily Haysom is a member of the Landscape Institute, with a Masters degree in landscape architecture from the University of East London.

 She has a passion for creating humane habitats - places where people and nature can flourish.

+Emily is a painter and conceptual artist.
+Her artwork has achieved recognition in various solo exhibitions and public art projects, many of which were supported by Arts Council England.
 Emily’s experience of working in the public realm spans fifteen years.
-Whilst raising her two children, she worked as an artist and in various local authority roles.
-At Cambridge City Council she ran a community forum for the North West developments, liaising between communities, local authorities and developers.
-Her artwork achieved recognition in various solo exhibitions and public art projects, many of which were supported by Arts Council England.
+Whilst raising her two children, she worked as an artist on socially engaged projects, and in various local authority roles.
+At Cambridge City Council she ran a community forum for the North West developments, now Eddington and Darwin Green, liaising between communities, local authorities and developers.